 Costly, time-consuming but worth it

 It may sound expensive and time-consuming, but a UX audit save you from incurring losses from undiscovered fallacies.
-Solving issues on time optimises your business, increases your market competitiveness, and prevents a reduction in performance.
+Solving issues on time optimizes your business, increases your market competitiveness, and prevents a reduction in performance.
 Remember, even a minor problem with enough time can become a disaster for your business.